Chapter 1:

 “Don’t feel bad.
 Everyone cries.”

-He’d said those words when he flew into my room, as I sat with my head against the wall, staring out at the rooftops.
-A glowing fairy appeared in my room, defying all logic.
-With croaky grunts, surprise forcing the little air in my lungs to voice questions, I’d asked what he was, why he'd come to me of all people-
+He’d said those words when he flew into my room, a small glowing light in the shape of a fairy, with two brilliant butterfly-like wings.
+I sat with my head against the wall, staring out the window at the rooftops with tears drying on my cheeks.
+A glowing fairy had appeared in my room, defying all logic.
+Even in my tired and emotionally exhausted state, that was enough to catch my attention.
+With croaky grunts, my surprise choked out a slew of questions; I’d asked what he was, if he was in trouble, and why he'd come to me.
+I even, for a moment, assumed I was dreaming.
+He took all my comments with a gentle shrug and a simple response.

 I’d stared.
 I tried to laugh, but it came out as raspy and choked gurgles.
 My world was a mess, and it was a world I thought I understood.
 How can I help another world?
 One that, until this moment, existed only in print-pages and the images of a TV screen?